Information Literacy Modules

 - Evaluating information: Advanced: How to evaluate information in a scholarly or popular article using the CRAAP test; determining whether Polk Library contains access to a journal article using a citation from a reference list.

-- Connecting research topics to the Signature Questions: Developing a research topic using mindmapping techniques, and connecting it to the Signature Questions; developing search terms appropriate for use in research databases; understanding the difference between search terms.
+- Connecting research topics to sustainability, civic engagement, and intercultural knowledge: Developing a research topic using mindmapping techniques, and connecting it to sustainability, civic engagement, and intercultural knowledge; developing search terms appropriate for use in research databases; understanding the difference between search terms.

 - Multidisciplinary searching: Determining subjects related to a research topic; understanding where to go to find subject-specific databases; searching in a variety of subject specific databases using related search terms and synonyms.

 1 "Information Literacy Competency Standards for Higher Education", American Library Association, September 1, 2006.